Host Homes Training

 - Ongoing training workshops.

-- On-call assistance with any issues that may arise with your guests.
+- On-call assistance M-F 9am – 5pm for any issues with your guests.

 - A private Facebook group with other hosts: www.facebook.com/groups/ffhhostsupport/

 We will provide your guest with ongoing support during their stay with you.
 This will look like: